 After a few years of this field research, I decided to join the industry.
 I started looking everywhere from Stone to the small new breweries that were popping up.
 Around 2011 or 2012 I ended up actually studying the bjcp and cicerone server programs.
 I became a tour guide for the awesome Jon and Mindy at Brewery Tours of San Diego, where I drove people around in a mid-sized bus and boozed them up while teaching them what I knew about beer.
 I also landed a great gig as a sales rep for California craft distributors, where I dealt mostly with chain stores and some amazing craft-centric beer businesses.
 We served up some of the most awesome beers available at the time, like Cascade, FiftyFifty, Crooked Stave, and we launched Almanac into the market.
 It was a great experience and I met some really cool people from the industry.

 I figured out pretty quickly that I wanted to be my own boss in the industry.
 And I set out to figure out business models, making a business plan, looking for perfect locations and finding funding.

 My search led me to National City, where Joann was born and raised.
-Having been together for almost a dozen years, I felt like I had some emotional connection to the City.
-I think around that time, everyone started seeing the obvious lack of craft beer options in South Bay, so timing was perfect.
+Having been together for almost a dozen years, we obviously had some emotional connection to the City.
+Right around that time, everyone started seeing the obvious lack of craft beer options in South Bay, so the timing was perfect.
 I ended up finding a great spot, which was a dirty little shithole bar from 1969.
 After struggling with escrow and funding and bureaucratic shit, I finally got in on 12/13/14.
 What a date, right?